Vaccine Frequently Asked Questions

 Is the COVID-19 vaccine safe for children?

 Yes.
-Scientists have worked to ensure the vaccine is safe for children ages 5-17.
+Scientists have worked to ensure the vaccine is safe for children and adolescents ages 6 months to 17 years old.
 Before being authorized for children, experts completed their review of safety and effectiveness data from clinical trials.
-The Pfizer COVID-19 vaccine was carefully tested and reviewed, and more than 11 million adolescents ages 12-17 have already received the COVID-19 vaccine.
-As of November 2, the Pfizer vaccine is also authorized for children ages 5-11.
+What’s more, 22 million children and adolescents, ages 5-17 have already received the COVID-19 vaccine.
+As of June 18, the Pfizer and Moderna vaccines are also authorized for children as young as 6 months.

 Will children experience any side effects from the vaccine?
 I’ve heard about myocarditis.